intempt/intempt-nodejs/README.md

 In the example above, we have a custom collection with name of `purchase`, then we have an object of key-value pairs.
 The Object passed into represent the fields we created while creating the collection.

 `NB`: Data type sent should match data type set when creating the collection.
-For instance, We are sending a field `timestamp` which has a Data type of `number`, Sending data with a type of `string` instead of `number` will make this custom collection not get tracked
+For instance, We are sending a field `timestamp` which has a data type of `number`, Sending data with a type of `string` instead of `number` will make this custom collection not get tracked

 # Tracking Consents